Honest, down-to-earth advice on travelling with toddlers on long haul flights.

-So first of all, an admission.
-Long-haul flying with young kids can be tough.
+So first of all, a brutally honest admission… a long haul flight with toddlers can be tough.
 You board the plane, casting apologetic smiles to your fellow passengers.
 Some smile back, others appear sympathetic, a few look terrified.
 Almost everyone is secretly trying to check your boarding pass to see where you are sitting.
 Console yourself that it was probably you once.

 You may be guilty of pre-judging as well, admit it.
 Check out those childless travellers with their gently reclined seats, earphones plugged in listening to a band you’d have liked three years ago, a book they’ll never read resting on their knee.
 Take our advice and ignore them when they casually order their fifth mini-bottle of wine.

-Despite all of this, long-haul flying is manageable and you have the reward of awesome travel memories to outweigh the challenges, so read on!
-If you’re looking for tips on surviving jetlag, then read here.
+Despite all of this, a long haul flight with toddlers is manageable and you have the reward of awesome travel memories to outweigh the challenges, so read on!

 1. Don’t board too early